The Clear Edge

 Good comment: “The delegation sequence you mentioned is critical.
 I’ve found founders who delegate admin first (vs. production work first) recover 18 hours weekly within 30 days.
 The key is documentation system—30 minutes per task prevents do-over loops.
 What’s worked for your first delegations?”

-This comment demonstrates expertise, adds tactical value, and asks an engaging question.
-People check your profile, see your content, follow.
+This kind of comment shows expertise, adds tactical value, and asks an engaging question.
+People click through to your profile, see your content, and follow.

 Example: Engagement driving 47 leads